finderoffail/radiation_sensor/README.md

 <img src="images/usb.jpg" height="200"/> <img src="images/led.jpg" height="200"/>

 Once it is all working, jam it all in the box.
-I used a bit of foam to keep it from bouncing around too much as vibrations will cause the noice pin to trigger.
+I used a bit of foam to keep it from bouncing around too much as vibrations will cause the noise pin to trigger.

 Close it up, you are done!